 There are several options available for employers to meet SuperStream requirements:

 - default super funds

-You'll need to keep a record of when and how you reported superannuation contributions to your employees.
-Special reporting requirements apply to superannuation payments made as fringe benefits or salary sacrifice.
+You'll need to keep a record of when and how you reported and paid all super contributions to your employees.
+Special reporting requirements apply to additional super payments made as fringe benefits or salary sacrifice.

 You must also report in writing to your employees the details of the:

-- contributions you've made to their superannuation funds at least once every quarter
+- contributions you've made to their super funds at least once every quarter

 - name of the fund